|

 Click Apply or click Reset filters to reset the filter selections.

-The reports are filtered based on the organization selected from the general filter and the filter selection on the reports
+The reports are filtered based on the organization selected from the general filter and the filter selection on the reports page.
+The filtered reports appear in the list under the following columns: Report name, Asset name, Last updated, Report type, Reporting period, Status, and Actions.
+The reports with new condition indices are tagged as NEW.

 In the reports list, you can download and view a generated report that appears with a status of Completed.
-In the Actions column, click the (Download) link to download the report to your PC and view the report in PDF format.
-Refer to the video below.
+In the Actions column, click the

 Note: You can view reports for all assets for which you have access rights.